oracle/terraform-provider-oci/website/docs/r/golden_gate_deployment.html.markdown

 * `freeform_tags` - (Optional) (Updatable) A simple key-value pair that is applied without any predefined name, type, or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `is_auto_scaling_enabled` - (Required) (Updatable) Indicates if auto scaling is enabled for the Deployment's CPU core count.
 * `is_public` - (Optional) (Updatable) True if this object is publicly available.
 * `license_model` - (Required) (Updatable) The Oracle license model that applies to a Deployment.
-* `load_balancer_subnet_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of a public subnet in the customer tenancy.
+* `load_balancer_subnet_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of a public subnet in the customer tenancy.
 Can be provided only for public deployments.
 If provided, the loadbalancer will be created in this subnet instead of the service tenancy.
-For backward compatiblity this is an optional property for now, but it will become mandatory (for public deployments only) after October 1, 2024.
+For backward compatibility, this is an optional property.
+It will become mandatory for public deployments after October 1, 2024.
 * `locks` - (Optional) Locks associated with this resource.
 	* `message` - (Optional) A message added by the creator of the lock.
 This is typically used to give an indication of why the resource is locked.
 	* `type` - (Required) Type of the lock.